 The Chaupin is perhaps more interesting than the Vieilles Vignes; 100% Grenache [1912 to 1940s] from sandy soils, 80% on Chapouin, which is north of the road from Roquemaure to Courthézon, it carries complexity and some of the Grenache floral attributes, especially when grown on sand.
 The 2019 was **** wine, for example, the best in recent vintages.
 The Châteauneuf Vieilles Vignes red is made with 10-20% Syrah, Mourvèdre and a touch of some white varieties; it is from Chapouin and Coudoulet (60%), La Crau de Courthézon and Les Saumades (40%), the Grenache 1900s-1940s.
 It is rugged, Southern, with that Mourvèdre imprint of firmness, and benefits from long ageing.
 2013-2014-2015-2019 were ****(*), the 2016 *****.

 The Côtes du Rhône reds are full of character, from classic garrigue soils and mature vines.
+The regular Côtes du Rhône red was expressive, STGT wine in 2019 and 2013, for example.
+There is a full-blooded Villages red called Terre d'Argile as well; it is composed of 25% each Grenache, Syrah, Mourvèdre, 1940s Carignan, can be 33% Grenache, Syrah, Mourvèdre with a little 1940s Carignan, and Christophe Sabon describes it as "oour least Grenache wine" - it is a 15+ year wine rewarding patience.
 In 2015 the family bought a Côtes du Rhône domaine at Jonquières, the Clos Saint Antonin; this produces Côtes du Rhône and Plan de Dieu Villages reds.

 Christophe, sister Isabelle, father Aimé Sabon 29 Ch du Moulin 84350 Courthézon